Keep safe during storm season with these facts about hurricanes

 What are the warning signs of a hurricane?

-Since hurricanes develop in the ocean, it is easy to detect the coming of a hurricane before it hits inland.
+Since hurricanes develop in the ocean, it's easy to detect the oncoming of a hurricane before it hits inland.
 Weather forecasters will know several hours to several days before the arrival of a hurricane, providing ample time for preparation.
 Make sure to follow your local weather news channel for alerts.

-• 3 – 4 days before landfall: Little to no warning onshore
+• 3 to 4 days before landfall: Little to no warning onshore.

 • 2 days before landfall: Conditions remain the same.
 This is when a hurricane watch is issued.